Digital television transition

 Before digital television, PAL and NTSC were used for both video processing within TV stations and for broadcasting to viewers.
 Because of this, the switchover process may also include the adoption of digital equipment using serial digital interface (SDI) on TV stations, replacing analogue PAL or NTSC component or composite video equipment.
 Digital broadcasting standards are only used to broadcast video to viewers; Digital TV stations usually use SDI irrespective of broadcast standard, although it might be possible for a station still using analogue equipment to convert its signal to digital before it is broadcast, or for a station to use digital equipment but convert the signal to analogue for broadcasting, or they may have a mix of both digital and analogue equipment.
 Digital TV signals require less transmission power to be broadcast and received satisfactorily.

 The switchover process is being accomplished on different schedules in different countries; in some countries it is being implemented in stages as in Australia, Greece, India or Mexico, where each region has a separate date to switch off.
 In others, the whole country switches on one date, such as the Netherlands.
-On 3 August 2003, Berlin became the world's first city to switch off terrestrial analogue signals.
-Luxembourg was the first country to complete its terrestrial switchover, on 1 September 2006.
+On 3 August 2003, Germany became the first country in the world to fully switch off terrestrial analogue signals.